I didn’t find the language I wanted to learn.

 - Click on a single word to hear its pronunciation.

-- Double-click on any word in a sentence to see the translation of the entire phrase.
+- Click the downward looking arrow in the top right of the card to see the translation of the entire phrase.

 - Press the Left arrow key to return to the previous card